 Hazard Study 3 (HazOp) is typically carried out at the start of the detailed design stage (as soon as the P&IDs have been ‘frozen’) and may be revisited at various points during this phase as the design progresses and HazOp actions are completed.
 HazOp has over time become the de-facto standard method for risk assessment on process plant.
 It uses a set of guidewords to analyse the effect of potential deviations from the design intent and the impact these could have on the process.
 For a more detailed description of HazOp, see the HazOp Page.
 The main aim of a HazOp study is to identify hazards and determine if the risk control measures specified reduce the risk to a tolerable level.

-Following HazOp, high-risk and high-severity (e.g., fatality) scenarios may be selected and examined in more detail using a technique such as Layer of Protection Analysis (LOPA) [Blue highlight should link to the LOPA page] to ensure that the company’s tolerable risk targets have been met.
+Following HazOp, high-risk and high-severity (e.g., fatality) scenarios may be selected and examined in more detail using a technique such as Layer of Protection Analysis (LOPA) to ensure that the company’s tolerable risk targets have been met.
 The output of the LOPA may also require further analysis to demonstrate that the risk has been reduced to “As Low As Reasonably Practicable” (ALARP).

 Other process safety activities carried out during detailed design include writing the COMAHControl of Major Accident Hazards safety report for the plant (if required) and if there are flammable materials involved, completing the DSEARDangerous Substances and Explosive Atmospheres Regulations risk Assessment.